allenyin/reading_list/_posts/2017-02-24-FemtoBeacon.md

 5. Install the FreeIMU libraries from Femtoduino's fork of FreeIMU-Updates.
 This is needed for the onboard MCUs to talk to the IMU chips.

     This is done by either forking or downloading [FreeIMU-Updates](https://github.com/femtoduino/FreeIMU-Updates)'s **FemtoBeacon** branch (important!).
+Make the libraries visible to Arduion -- two ways to do this:

-    Then copy all the folders, except the `MotionDriver/` folder in `FreeIMU-Updates/libraries` into the Arduion libraries folder.
+        1. Copy all the folders, except the `MotionDriver/` folder in `FreeIMU-Updates/libraries` into the Arduion libraries folder.
 By default, the Arduion libraries folder is under `/Arduino/libraries`.
 See [Arduino library guide](https://www.arduino.cc/en/Guide/Libraries) for more instructions.

+        2. As I might make changes to FreeIMU library code, it's easier to symbolic link the libraries to Arduino's library directory.
+Do this with:

+            `cd ~/Arduino/libraries`

+            `cp -r --symbolic-link ~/PATH_TO/FreeIMU-Updates/libraries/* .

+            Remember to delete the symbolic link to `MotionDriver/` since we don't need it.

     In `FreeIMU/FreeIMU.h` header file (from folders copied previously), the line `#define MPU9250_5611` is the only uncommented line under `3rd party boards`.

+    In `FreeIMU/FreeIMU.h`, find the following section:

+    {% highlight c %}
+    //Magnetic declination angle for iCompass
+    //#define MAG_DEC 4 //+4.0 degrees for Israel
+    //#define MAG_DEC -13.1603  //degrees for Flushing, NY
+    //#define MAG_DEC 0.21  //degrees for Toulouse, FRANCE
+    //#define MAG_DEC 13.66 // degrees for Vallejo, CA
+    //#define MAG_DEC 13.616 // degrees for San Francisco, CA
+    #define MAG_DEC -9.6    // degrees for Durham, CA
+    //#define MAG_DEC 0
+    {% endhighlight %}

+    and enter the magnetic declination angle for your location.
+Do this by going to [NOAA](https://www.ngdc.noaa.gov/geomag-web/#declination), enter your zip code and get the declination result.
+For the result, an **east** declination angle is positive, and **west** declination agnle is negative.
+This is needed to for magnetometer reading responsible for yaw calculations.

 6. Install the FemtoDuino port of the LwMesh library.
 This is needed to run the wireless protocols.